railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

 Managing import / export with foreign companies can sometimes be very complex.
 Between a departure port and destination company, products can get stopped for several weeks at sea or somewhere in the numerous transportation stages and customs.
-To manage such deliveries efficiently it's important to:
+To manage such deliveries efficiently it is important to:

 * know where your products are,

-* know when they're likely to arrive at their destination,
+* know when they are likely to arrive at their destination,

 * know your value in transit,